The Game (2021 TV series): Development

 In December 2019, it was announced that a revival of The Game was in the works at The CW.
 The new incarnation, to be written by original series creator Mara Brock Akil and Devon Greggory, would have had a new East Coast setting while allowing original cast members to return.
 Greggory would serve as showrunner and also executive produce the follow-up series with Akil's fellow original executive producers, Salim Akil and Kelsey Grammer, as well as Tom Russo.
 However, The CW announced in January 2020 that they would not be moving forward with the series.

 In September 2020, it was announced that CBS All Access would be developing a sequel series to The Game ahead of its relaunch as Paramount+ in 2021.
 The series was officially green-lit in May 2021, with Hosea Chanchez and Wendy Raquel Robinson to reprise their respective roles and the setting was relocated to Las Vegas.

 On February 1, 2022, Paramount+ renewed the series for a second season with a 10-episode ordered.
 Production of the second season began on August 8, 2022.
 The second season premiered on December 15, 2022.

+Cancellation

+On June 23, 2023, it was announced that the series was canceled after two seasons.
+On June 26, 2023, The Game was removed from Paramount+.